-Management proposes to nominate, and the persons named in the accompanying form of proxy, in the absence of specifications or instructions to withhold from voting on the proxy, will vote for the election of the six persons whose names are set forth below, but will not vote for a greater number of persons than the number of nominees named in the form of proxy.
+Management proposes to nominate, and the persons named in the accompanying form of proxy, in the absence of specifications or instructions to withhold from voting on the proxy, will vote for the election of the five persons whose names are set forth below.
 Management does not contemplate that any of the nominees will be unable to serve as a director.
 If, as a result of circumstances not now contemplated, any nominee is unavailable to serve as a director, the proxy will be voted for the election of such other person or persons as management may select.
 Each director elected will hold office until the next annual meeting of shareholders of the Corporation, or until his/her respective successor is elected or appointed in accordance with applicable law and the Corporation's by-laws.